LanCorC/LiveBoard/README.md

 This project's software is distributed with the MIT License.
 See `LICENSE.txt` for more information.

 Images and symbols used in this project are not my own, and may be subject to copyright and other restrictions.
+See <a href="#acknowledgments">Acknowledgments</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>